Approved in Tarvisio, Italy, 23 September 2023.

 9.3.
 Honorary Presidents shall be elected by the Congress on proposal of the Board or of a Member and may only act in an advisory capacity.

 9.5.
-The FEPA Certificate of Appreciation may be presented to philatelic associations or clubs for outstanding activities in the promotion of philately at regional or local level.
+FEPA Certificates of Appreciation may be presented to philatelic associations or clubs for outstanding activities in the promotion of philately at regional or local level.

-9.6.
-The Board shall define and maintain specific guidelines for awarding the FEPA Medals and Certificates of Appreciation.
+9.7.
+The Board shall define and maintain guidelines for awarding the FEPA Medals and Certificates.

 10. General Provisions